top of page

 Read Alouds: Fun?
 Or Infringement?

-Read alouds on social media platforms like Instagram, Facebook, Tik Tok and Youtube, may sound like a fun idea, but did you know that reading a book in its entirety may be a violation of the author’s or publisher‘s copyright?
-If the book being read isn’t in the public domain or the reader didn’t receive expressed permission from the author or publisher to read the whole book online, it is considered infringement.
-That means an author or publisher couldtake legal action.
+Reading a book aloud on social media platforms like Instagram, Facebook, TikTok, and YouTube may sound like a fun idea, but did you know that reading a book in its entirety may violate the author’s or publisher’s copyright?
+If the book being read isn’t in the public domain or the reader didn’t receive express permission from the author or publisher to read the whole book online, it is considered infringement.
+That means an author or publisher could take legal action.

 Comments